HBO appears to have been the recipient of a hacking attack that resulted in its leakage 1.5 terabytes of data.

 HBO has invited security companies to help with the investigation, and has also alerted the Authorities to the incident.
 HBO Chairman and CEO Richard Plepler has meanwhile been notified by HBO employees of the violation.

-"Ever since the malicious attack on Sony took place Pictures "It is obvious that hackers highly value any high-value content such as movies and TV shows," said Richard Stiennon, Chief Strategy Officer at Blancco Technology Group.
+"Since the malicious attack on Sony Pictures, it's obvious that hackers highly value any high-value content such as movies and TV shows," says Richard Stiennon, Chief Strategy Officer of Blancco Technology Group.

 There are no more details at this time, but you will soon see hack results in your neighbor's torrent tracker.